microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

 Keep in mind that once you remove, it's gone.
 You'll need to start it again with the `docker run` command shown at the beginning of this step.

-*For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the WhatTheHack.
+*For your convenience, the `Resources/Infrastructure` folder contains PowerShell scripts for starting the infrastructural components you'll use throughout the WhatTheHack.
 You can use the `Resources/Infrastructure/maildev/start-maildev.ps1` script to start the MailDev container.*

 *You can also start all the infrastructure containers at once (also for challenges to come) with the `Resources/Infrastructure/start-all.ps1` script.*